 Additionally, using Analytics tools—like Google’s free service—will help you stay up to date with traffic, demographics and keywords.
 Monitoring keywords will help you make your brand as discoverable and searchable as possible.
 Target keywords that are within your reach: good search volume, low competition and relevant to your business.

 And when you get the data, do something useful with it!
 Anyone can track keywords; you need to learn to interpret that data to provide insight and creative marketing solutions.

 Word of mouth has always been a relevant strategy for generating business, but in the digital age, the online review has taken its place.

 90 percent of consumers say that they read online reviews before patronizing a business, so it’s important to know what customers are saying about you.
-Use a tool like Vendasta’s reputation management or a small business alternative to help you track and actively collect customer feedback.
+Use reputation management software to help you track and actively collect customer feedback..

 Manage all of your business listings to keep them in sync and accurate (including hours, addresses and contact information).
 88 percent of mobile searches include the term “near me,” so target geographically relevant keywords to optimize for location-based searches.

 10. Experiment with Voice

 Voice assistants have transformed the realm of consumer marketing.
 Now you can get closer than ever to your customers—literally, your voice is in their home.